-The staff were involved in quality improvement initiatives as part of their approach in providing high quality care.
-They were a member of a 'good practice' certification scheme.
+The staff were involved in quality improvement initiatives including peer review as part of their approach in providing high quality care.
+They were also a member of a 'good practice' certification scheme.

 Helping patients to live healthier lives

 The practice was providing preventive care and supporting patients to ensure better oral health in line with the Delivering Better Oral Health toolkit.